happy-co/programmable-video/README.md

       ),
     ],                                    // Optional list of data tracks
     videoTracks([LocalVideoTrack(true, CameraCapturer(CameraSource.FRONT_CAMERA))]), // Optional list of video tracks.
+    enableNetworkQuality: true,           // Optional enable or disable the Network Quality API.
+Default is `false`
+    // The following is optional if you only want to monitor the LocalParticipant, but required if you
+    // want to monitor the Network Quality of RemoteParticipants
+    // It sets the verbosity level for network quality information returned by the Network Quality API
+    networkQualityConfiguration: NetworkQualityConfiguration(
+      remote: NetworkQualityVerbosity.NETWORK_QUALITY_VERBOSITY_MINIMAL,
+    ),
   );
   _room = await TwilioProgrammableVideo.connect(connectOptions);
   _room.onConnected.listen(_onConnected);